-If you have migrated to GA4 but still use UA, you may have noticed that the number of users and sessions in both properties don’t match.
+If you have migrated to Google Analytics 4 (GA4) but still use Universal Analytics (UA), you may have noticed that the number of users and sessions in both properties don’t match.
 This is due to the difference in data models and how each property defines its metrics.

 For sessions, both UA and GA4 have similarities in counting sessions but are also different in some aspects.
 Both initiate counting when users enter the website page and consider the session ends by default after 30 minutes of inactivity.
 GA4 automatically generates both session ID and session number when the session starts

 What’s different is that GA4 won’t create new sessions if the campaign source changes during sessions or the sessions cross a day boundary (at midnight), while the UA session covers all these circumstances.
 This may result in a lower session count in GA4.